Every time you surf the web, a whole bunch of technical stuff happens behind the scenes to deliver content to your screen.

-3) Reduce the file size for remaining images.
+4. Reduce the file size for the remaining images.

 For the images you do keep, use high-quality photos that have a compressed file size.
 This will help reduce the time it takes to make a HTTP request, thereby reducing load time.

-If you're a HubSpot user, you don't have to worry about compressing images -- the HubSpot COS will automatically resize and compress your images when you upload them into your HubSpot file manager.
+If you're a HubSpot user, you don't have to worry too much about resizing and compressing images -- the HubSpot COS will automatically resize and compress your images when you upload them into your HubSpot file manager.
 To resize an image further, once you've uploaded it into your file manager, click "Clone and edit," as shown below:

 Cutting and compressing images are a great first step to reducing HTTP requests and page load time.
 But what else did you see on the Network panel that's adding requests?
 For example, you might find that a video or Twitter integration adds an entire second or two to your load time.
 That's good to know.
 From there, you and your team can decide whether those assets are worth keeping.

 Every CSS file you use for your website adds to the number of HTTP requests your website requires, thereby adding time to your page load speed.
 While this is sometimes unavoidable, in most cases, you can actually combine two or more CSS files together.
 (You may have to get help from a developer for this.)

 What does this mean?
 Every time you identify multiple CSS files that look similar, listed in your website's HTML code, you have the opportunity to combine these files into one file so a user's browser doesn't have to make more than one HTTP request to produce these files.
 Here's an example of a group of separate CSS files before combining them:

 Now, take a look at how you can combine all of these files into one line, or file:

 Image credit: Apache Incubator

 If you use HubSpot, you can combine many CSS files automatically.